 Adding and subtracting fractions is typically introduced in 4th Grade and is limited to fractions with like denominators.
 In 5th Grade students then move on and use equivalent fractions to help add and subtract fractions that have different denominators.

-Encourage your child to start adding and subtracting fractions with the same denominator before trying to work with fractions with different denominators.
+Start adding and subtracting fractions with the same denominator before trying to work with fractions with different denominators.
+The numeric technique will be better understood once the concept can be properly visualized.

 Be sure your child understands equivalent fractions before tackling adding or subtracting fractions.

-This short lesson shows how to add and subtract fractions.
+This short lesson shows step-by-step how to add and subtract fractions.

 There are two methods of adding or subtracting mixed numbers.
 Either add the whole numbers and then add the fraction parts, or convert each mixed number to an improper fraction before calculating. remind your child to reduce any answers to their lowest term and to change any improper fractions to mixed numbers.